MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/disable-enable-continuous.md

 ---
 # Disable or enable continuous export

-## Syntax

-`.enable` `continuous-export` *ContinuousExportName*

-`.disable` `continuous-export` *ContinuousExportName*

-You can disable or enable the continuous-export job.
+Disables or enables the continuous-export job.
 A disabled continuous export won't be executed, but its current state is persisted and can be resumed when the continuous export is enabled.

 When enabling a continuous export that has been disabled for a long time, exporting will continue from where it last stopped when the exporting disabled.
 This continuation may result in a long running export, blocking other exports from running, if there isn't sufficient cluster capacity to serve all processes.
 Continuous exports are executed by last run time in ascending order (oldest export will run first, until catch up is complete).

+## Syntax

+`.enable` `continuous-export` *ContinuousExportName*

+`.disable` `continuous-export` *ContinuousExportName*

 ## Properties